SummerSlam (2021): Reception

-The event had an attendance of 51,326, marking the second-largest crowd in the event's history and becoming the highest-grossing SummerSlam event of all time.
+WWE reported an attendance of 51,326.
+However, a tweet by WrestleTix said that the capacity for the event was 46,482, and that the number of tickets distributed was 45,690.
+The 2023 event overtook the 2021 event for both the second largest crowd and highest-grossing SummerSlam of all time.
 The event itself received generally positive reviews with two matches (Cena vs. Reigns and Edge vs. Rollins) especially praised by multiple reviewers, while the rest of the undercard was not as well received with mixed reviews and criticisms.

 Brent Brookhouse of CBS Sports gave the Edge vs. Seth Rollins match a grade of A+, stating that the match "was stunningly good stuff from start to finish with a clear story told in the ring with Rollins' ruthless focus on Edge's neck and Edge running through a history of classic moves before going to "the dark place" to get the finish".
-He gave the Universal Championship match a grade of A-, stating that the match was "solid stuff", and that the match had "a slow early build before flipping to the next level".
+He gave the Universal Championship match a grade of A−, stating that the match was "solid stuff", and that the match had "a slow early build before flipping to the next level".
 Brookhouse stated that Alexa Bliss vs. Eva Marie was "a match without substance", but was "for the best when it comes to Eva Marie", and "as a bonus, there was very little involvement from the doll".
 However, Brookhouse criticized the SmackDown Women's Championship match, giving it a D+ grade, stating that the "elation" of Becky Lynch's return "was completely squandered when Lynch won the title so quickly".
-He concluded that "the moment of the return was great", but "the return was awful".
-Brookhouse stated that the worst match of the event was the WWE Championship match, which he gave a grade of D. He said that "the match wasn't going to be worth anything", and that the ending of the match "was terrible and really brought the crowd down even though the crowd did not Goldberg to win".
+He concluded that "the moment of the return was great", but "the payoff was awful".
+Brookhouse stated that the worst match of the event was the WWE Championship match, which he gave a grade of D. He said that "the match wasn't going to be worth anything", and that the ending of the match "was terrible and really brought the crowd down even though the crowd did not want Goldberg to win".
 Finally, he said that "this appears to have set up a rematch, however, which is yet another thing no one is asking for".